 We need to bring human agency back into the picture.
 After all, humans are behind the latest algorithm developments and happen to manage them, albeit mostly in private and not very open environments.
 Contrary to the so-called “democratization” of mobiles and social media, algorithms are going in the same direction as growing income and wealth inequality.
 Only a few have access.
 This is usually justified in the name of complexity and sophistication, as only a few can effectively understand, manage and control algorithms.
 The risk is that these few claim scientific authority and push the top-down version of algocracy to rule the world.
 This is indeed what is at stake today, the potential emergence of a social singularity where a selected few will have the last word, shielded behind the fetish of algorithms and complex knowledge.

 The only way out of this conundrum and to ensure sound and democratic accountability of algorithmic decision-making and governance is to demand more transparency, complemented by the creation of open governance mechanisms where stakeholders have a seat at the table from the very start.
-Intangible beings such as algorithms have a positive role indeed to play in society as long as humans, acting in a concerted and democratic fashion, decide their own future every step of the way.
+Intangible beings such as algorithms have a positive role in society as long as humans, acting in a concerted and democratic fashion, decide their own future every step of the way.

 In one of the perhaps most dramatic scenes of Kubrick’s 2001: A Space Oddysey, we see Dave, the only member of the doomed crew who is still alive, trying to disable the superintelligent HAL computer by removing its memory banks after surviving an assassination attempt orchestrated by the machine itself.
 In a drunken voice, we can hear HAL politely begging for its life, so to speak.
-We probably do not need to go to such extremes to disable such an agent.
+We probably do not need such extremes to disable such an agent.
 We can always just turn the power that feeds them off.
-Make sure you never lose sight of and access to that power switch (or AC plug).
+Ensure you never lose sight of and access to that power switch (or AC plug).

 AI singularity, anyone?